Moriones20/Auth_user/README.md

 # Auth_user

-It´s an Auth app created with Nest.js and MongoDB.
+It´s an Auth app created with Angular, Nest.js and MongoDB.
 Allows auth with JWT, Google and Facebook.